A Quantum Spectral Method for Non-Periodic Boundary Value Problems: Introduction

-We conjecture that the simple structure and straightforward implementation of spectral methods on uniform grids make them especially appealing for quantum computing; see~\cite{trefethen2000spectral, canuto2007spectral} for an introduction to spectral methods.
+We conjecture that the simple structure and straightforward implementation of classical spectral methods on uniform grids make them especially appealing for quantum computing; see~\cite{trefethen2000spectral, canuto2007spectral} for an introduction to spectral methods.
 The commonly used basis functions in spectral methods are the trigonometric Fourier basis functions for periodic problems and Chebyshev basis functions for non-periodic problems.
 Both kinds of basis functions have appealing orthogonality properties and are global in the sense that they are supported over the entire problem domain.
 The discretisation of spectral methods leads to well-structured vectors and matrices with repetitive entries, which are easier to quantum encode than their fully unstructured equivalents from other discretisation methods.
 In particular, the Fourier-based approaches lead in the Fourier space to diagonal matrices or block-diagonal matrices when the coefficients of the differential equation are constant.
 The diagonality is independent of the dimension of the problem domain and the order of the differential operators, whether integer or fractional.
-Indeed, as recently demonstrated in Liu et al.~\cite{liu2024towards} for FFT-based homogenisation~\cite{moulinec1998numerical,schneider2021review,gierden2022review}, it is possible to solve specific problems from solid mechanics using a Fourier-based methodology with complexity~$\mathcal{O}(\log^c N$).
-Recently, the feasibility of spectral methods on currently available hardware has also been demonstrated in~\cite{wright2024noisy} for a prototypical one-dimensional wave propagation problem.
-There are numerous works in quantum computing literature on spectral-like methods based on finite differences on structured grids~\cite{cao2013quantum,lubasch2025quantum}, Fourier basis functions~\cite{childs2021high}, and Chebyshev basis functions~\cite{wu2025quantum}.
-Furthermore, the periodic/circulant system matrices in finite differences can be diagonalised using a discrete Fourier transform (DFT), or its equivalent, the quantum Fourier transform (QFT), leading to a spectral-like approach~\cite[Ch.
+Indeed, as recently demonstrated in Liu et al.~\cite{liu2024towards}, for FFT-based homogenisation~\cite{moulinec1998numerical,schneider2021review,gierden2022review}, it is possible to solve specific problems from solid mechanics using a Fourier-based spectral approach with complexity~$\mathcal{O}(\log^c N$).
+Recently, the feasibility of spectral methods on currently available quantum hardware has also been demonstrated in~\cite{wright2024noisy} for a prototypical one-dimensional wave propagation problem.
+There are numerous works in quantum computing literature on spectral-like methods based on Fourier basis functions~\cite{childs2021high}, Chebyshev basis functions~\cite{wu2025quantum}, and finite differences on structured grids~\cite{cao2013quantum,lubasch2025quantum}.
+The periodic/circulant system matrices in finite differences can be diagonalised using a discrete Fourier transform (DFT), or its equivalent, the quantum Fourier transform (QFT), leading to a spectral-like approach~\cite[Ch.
 5]{strang1986introduction}.
 The mentioned works mainly differ in terms of the problems investigated and in how the resulting systems of equations with diagonal or block-diagonal matrices are solved.